Heather Ann Thompson, author portrait

 Heather Ann Thompson

-HEATHER ANN THOMPSON is a historian and the Pulitzer Prize and Bancroft Prize-winning author of Blood in the Water: The Attica Prison Uprising of 1971 and Its Legacy.
-Thompson is also the author of Whose Detroit?: Politics, Labor, and Race in a Modern American City.
-She writes regularly on the criminal justice system for myriad publications, including The New York Times, The Washington Post, TIME, The Atlantic, and The New Yorker.
-Thompson’s policy work includes serving on a National Academy of Sciences blue-ribbon panel that studied the causes and consequences of mass incarceration in the US.
-She also co-runs the Carceral State Research Project at the University of Michigan.
+HEATHER ANN THOMPSON is a historian and the author of Blood in the Water: The Attica Prison Uprising of 1971 and Its Legacy, which won the Pulitzer Prize and the Bancroft Prize.
+She is also the author of Whose Detroit?: Politics, Labor, and Race in a Modern American City.
+Thompson has written about the criminal justice system for myriad publications, including The New York Times, The Washington Post, Time, Rolling Stone, The Atlantic, and The New Yorker.
+She has served on the National Academy of Sciences blue ribbon panel that studied the causes and consequences of mass incarceration in the United States, co-runs the Carceral State Project at the University of Michigan, and has been the recipient of numerous honors including a Guggenheim Fellowship, a Whiting Creative Nonfiction Grant, and a Racial Justice Fellowship from the Carr-Ryan Center for Human Rights at Harvard University.
+Thompson has also served as a historical consultant for film and television, including on the Oscar-nominated feature documentary Attica.

 Fear and Fury